allanabailey/feedback-form-pp3/README.md

 * Following passing my code through **PEP8 validation** I removed multiple trailing white spaces, reduced line length, and removed unneeded parentheses to ensure my code exhibited **best coding practices**.

 ### User Testing
-Once I had completed my own testing of the application, I asked three different people to use the application as a form of **User Testing** to check that both correct and incorrect use resulted in the **intended output** and to **father suggestions for improvements** and/or identify areas that were not clear.
+Once I had completed my own testing of the application, I asked three different people to use the application as a form of **User Testing** to check that both correct and incorrect use resulted in the **intended output** and to **offer suggestions for improvements** and/or identify areas that were not clear.
 The following areas were improved and altered based on feedback:
 * Altered some of the **print statements to be on multiple lines** rather than one long line to more clearly state instructions and prevent overflow.
 * Improve the **error messages** to be more **readable** by a generic user that is not knowledgeable of computing factors such as base 10 or literal ints.
 * Added a print statement explaining the **order of areas for manual scores** implemented by the user so that it was clear what each of the 8 scores represented.